 Green Card through Adjustment of Status

-The Process of Applying for a Green Card in the United States
+The Process of Applying for a Family based Green Card in the United States

 Immigrant visas for immediate relatives (spouses, children under 21, and parents) of U.S. citizens are always unlimited.
 In those cases, both I-130 and I-485 can be filed concurrently, and there is no waiting time.